HistoryThis section has been translated automatically.

-In principle, it is mature lymphatic tissue, the formation of an ectopic "lymph node" of the skin.
+In principle, it is mature cell lymphoid tissue, the formation of an ectopic "lymph node" of the skin.

 Differential diagnosisThis section has been translated automatically.

-- Lymphoma, cutaneous: Clinically and histologically the most important DD; can only be excluded with certainty in the synopsis of all examination results.
+- Primary cutaneous follicular lymphoma: Clinically and histologically the most important DD; only to be excluded with certainty in the synopsis of all examination results (histological clarification).

-- Cutaneous mastocytoma: Either present since birth or occurring in the first months of life (exclusion by age of manifestation).
+- Cutaneous mastocytoma: Either present since birth or appearing in the first months of life (exclusion by age of manifestation).
 After rubbing of the foci urticarial or bullous reaction ( Dariers sign).